How important is your dog’s health to you? I know it’s important, otherwise you wouldn’t be here!

 First, let’s talk about how to choose the right pepper.
 When buying peppers, always go for red and mature ones.
 They’re richer in vitamins and minerals compared to their yellow and green cousins.

 First, peel off the skin and remove the seeds in order to avoid potential digestive problems.
 The best way to add these to your dog’s diet is by mixing them with his regular food.
+A very light steam or finely blending them before adding to his food can help with digestability.

 Making capsicum a treat is a great way to add more nutrients to your dog’s diet.